fusionneo/conflict-resolution/README.md

-# conflict-resolution
+## This is a subheading created locally

-This is a repository to test out conflict resolution!
+All of this content added to the readme file has been added from my local Git repository.